JSCRIPT300-Spring2016/Final_Project/README.md

 *include your proposal in this README after this line:*

 Hi James!
+After looking at the level of complexity of my previous idea, I have changed my plan for the final project.
+What I'd like to do is create a pricing calendar.
+My boyfriend makes custom props and sculptures and it would be really helpful for him to have a calculator to help him figure out how to price his work.
+It would take into account the amount and cost of materials he uses, as well as the estimated time till completion.
+I've begun work on this and I think it's a lot more suitable to the requirements of the assignment.
+Would you approve of this idea for a final project?

+Thank you!

+Hi James!

 I apologize for the late entry.
 For my final project I was thinking of making a game using the phaser framework.